yesthisiskendra/yesthisiskendra.github.io/_pages/tracking.md

 UJS: BFS -- without looking at his code or even pseudocode

-UWD: uwd-weather -- Post requests to the weather api
+UWD: uwd-weather -- Post requests to the weather api (revisited uwd-keeper for "completed")

 LHTL: Memory -- how to use our spacial memory to our advantage